YuriyOrlov/11_duplicates/README.md

-                 other case script will search for duplicates in current folder and all subfolders and shows the result on console screen file           Specify the full path to folder and filename e.g /home/user/documents/duplicates.txt, else result will be
+                 other case script will search for duplicates in current folder and all subfolders and shows the result on console screen saving_dist    Specify the full path to folder and filename e.g /home/user/documents/duplicates.txt, else result will be
                  shown in terminal window